srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsue/source/3_ue_trouble.rst

  - A misconfigured network
  - RF issues

-Both may stop the UE being able to see the eNB, cause the UE to fail to connect, or cause the UE to connect but with poor stability.
+Either may stop the UE being able to see the eNB, cause the UE to fail to connect, or cause the UE to connect but with poor stability.

 Misconfigured Network
 ---------------------------------
 A misconfigured network may stop the UE being able to see the eNB and/ or connect to the EPC.
-It may be helpful to reference the EPC user manual, namely the :ref:`configuration section<epcConfig>`.
-To ensure the EPC has been configured correctly.
+It may be helpful to reference the EPC user manual, namely the :ref:`configuration section<epcConfig>` to ensure the EPC has been configured correctly.
 The UE configuration file should also be checked to ensure the relevant information is reflected across the two files.
 See the :ref:`configuration section <ueConfig>` of the UE documentation for notes on this.

 An unsuccessful attach can be down to how the UE's credentials are reflected in the EPC's config file and database.
 See the :ref:`COTS UE <cots_ue_appnote>` Application Note for info on how to add a UE to the EPC's database and ensure the correct network configuration.
 Note,